nicolasrestrepo/Ayllu/README.md

 > Set `maxRecordSizeBytes` to `Infinity` to disable the guard, or tighten the limit for highly constrained environments.

+## Releasing Packages

+The repository uses [Changesets](https://github.com/changesets/changesets) to coordinate versions across the workspace.

+1. **Record changes** – run `pnpm changeset` and follow the prompts to choose affected packages and bump type (patch/minor/major).
+A markdown file is created under `.changeset/`.
+2. **Update versions** – once the PR is ready, execute `pnpm version-packages`.
+This applies the pending changesets, bumps `package.json` versions, and refreshes the lockfile.
+3. **Publish** – after merging to `main`, run `pnpm publish-packages` to publish every package with pending releases to npm.
+Packages are published with public access.
+4. **Git tags** – Changesets will tag releases automatically when used in CI.
+If running locally, push tags via `git push --follow-tags`.

+> Tip: CI can automate steps 2–3 using the Changesets action.
+Locally you can still publish with `npm publish` or `pnpm publish --filter <pkg>` if you prefer manual control.

 ## Getting Started

 ```sh